-3. Membership: The Student Union shall be composed of all currently enrolled students at MCAD.

-4. Executive Committee Officers

-- + The Student Union will have an Executive Committee of seven students. - + The Student Union Executive Committee is comprised of one representative from each of the following departments: Arts Entrepreneurship, Design, Fine Arts, Liberal Arts, Media Arts, MFA Program, and one student who acts as the SU Secretary and fills the position of Student Activities Work Study.
-Three members will be appointed for one-year terms at the end of each semester for office to be held the following semester. - + The Executive Committee Members shall alternate the responsibility of chairperson at biweekly meetings.
-The chairperson's duties are as follows: - + To facilitate SU meetings. - + To see to it that an agenda is set and adhered to. - To maintain order and keep discussion to agenda items. - + Executive Committee members are expected to attend all regular meetings.
+- 3. Membership: The Student Union shall be composed of all currently enrolled students at MCAD. - 4.
+Executive Committee Officers - + The Student Union will have an Executive Committee of seven students. - + The Student Union Executive Committee is comprised of one representative from each of the following departments: Arts Entrepreneurship, Design, Fine Arts, Liberal Arts, Media Arts, MFA Program, as well as current cultural clubs and advocacy organizations. - + The Executive Committee Members shall alternate the responsibility of chairperson at biweekly meetings.
+The chairperson's duties are as follows: - + To facilitate SU meetings. - + To see to it that an agenda is set and adhered to. - + To maintain order and keep discussion to agenda items. - + Executive Committee members are expected to attend all regular meetings.
 Any member not present at three meetings shall be automatically dismissed from SU and an appropriate alternate will be appointed. - + Executive Committee members may be appointed to the following bodies: Board of Trustees, Board of Trustees Student Affairs Committee, Board of Trustees Academic Affairs Committee, ad hoc committees and meetings.

-5. SU HOSTS THREE TYPES OF MEETINGS:
+5. SU HOSTS THREE TYPES OF MEETINGS

-- + Open Public meetings are held biweekly on Wednesdays at noon in the College Center.
-Meeting dates are posted on the SU bulletin board outside the Student Affairs Office.
+- + Open public meetings are held biweekly on Wednesdays at noon in the College Center.
+Meeting dates are posted in weekly Student Activities emails and on gCal.
 Here students can present and discuss agenda items and participate in the voting process. - + Closed Executive Committee meetings are held biweekly on the dates between Open meetings.
-Here Executive members discuss agenda items and student proposals and meet with administration to discuss larger student initiatives. - + Student Union Town Halls are held at least once monthly per semester in the College Center.
-The goal of SU Town Halls is to discuss larger concerns and ideas from students, as well as to set long-term goals to be further explored and accomplished through the Open meetings.
-[DURING COVID-19: All aforementioned meetings will not be held completely in-person in the College Center for everyone's safety.
-The location of the Open Public meetings and Student Union Town Halls, be it remotely or in-person following CDC guidelines, will be disclosed to the student body prior to the meeting.] - The appointed SU Secretary shall formulate agendas one day prior to meetings.
-Any student may add items to the agenda by notifying the work-study
+Here Executive members discuss agenda items and student proposals and meet with administration to discuss larger student initiatives. - + Student Union Town Halls are held at least once per semester in the College Center.
+The goal of SU Town Halls is to discuss larger concerns and ideas from students, as well as to set long-term goals to be further explored and accomplished through the Open meetings. - Agendas will be distributed one day prior to meetings.
+Any student may add items to the agenda by notifying the work-study student at least one day prior to the meeting or emailing bsmith@mcad.edu.
+All Open meetings will be documented and formulated into SU Minutes, which will be presented in the following Open meeting.

-- student at least one day prior to the meeting or emailing bsmith@mcad.edu.
-All Open meetings will be documented and formulated into SU Minutes, which will be presented in the following Open meeting. - + A quorum will consist of ten students in order to conduct business and make decisions unless three-fourths of the students present agree to waive the minimum.
+- A quorum will consist of ten students in order to conduct business and make decisions unless three-fourths of the students present agree to waive the minimum.
 Five students must be present to conduct a meeting.
 Proposal items will be passed with a majority vote along with the support of at least one SU Executive Committee Member. - + All MCAD students in attendance at a SU meeting are equal participants in its proceedings and decisions. - + All meetings will follow Robert's Rules of Order.